Meet the research team!

 she/her/hers

-Alyssa is a junior majoring in Psychology with a minor in Special Education and Rehabilitation.
+Alyssa is a senior majoring in Psychology with a minor in Special Education and Rehabilitation.

 -